SkylineCommunications/Skyline.DataMiner.Utilities.PerformanceAnalyzer/README.md

 ### Examples with nesting (multi-threaded use case)

-When it comes to multi-threaded use case, we have couple of options.
+When it comes to multi-threaded use cases, we have a couple of options.

- 1. We can give each thread it's own ```PerformanceCollector``` in which case we will end up with one log file per thread.
+ 1. We can give each thread its own ```PerformanceCollector``` in which case we will end up with one log file per thread.

 #### Input
 ```csharp